-Most people struggle with traditional budgets because the process is time consuming and restrictive.
-Traditional budgets also force you to make every decision as if you live in a spreadsheet.
+Creating a budget and sticking to it is difficult for most people because the process is time consuming and restrictive.
+Traditional budgeting forces you to make every decision as if you live in a spreadsheet.
 But guess what?
-You don’t live in a spreadsheet!
+You don’t live in a spreadsheet.

 Here is how to set up a reverse budget in three easy steps:

 1. Add up the amount per month that you need to save to reach your goals short-term goals.